Penn State University Frat Suspended Amid Reported Sexual Assault

 State College police say they are investigating an alleged sexual assault that took place at the Alpha Epsilon Pi fraternity house.

-According to police the alleged victim, who is reported to be a student, told someone else about being sexually assaulted by four frat brothers at the AEI house last Wednesday.
+According to police, the alleged victim, who is reported to be a student, told someone else about being sexually assaulted by four frat brothers at the AEI house last Wednesday.
 That person then reported it to the police yesterday.

-"Well it's shocking, but I didn't know about it, that it happened at AEP," said Erin T. Scherne, Penn State University Sophomore.
+"Well, it's shocking, but I didn't know about it, that it happened at AEP," said Erin T. Scherne, Penn State University Sophomore.

 The university promptly placed the fraternity on interim suspension.